MakeCentsGaming/Sublime_AutoComplete_COD_BO3/README.md

 Original credit to Treyarch

 Things I've added:
-- Every function from every scrxipt
+- Every function from every script with arguments and hints
 - Seperation of csc, gsc, zone, mp, and zm
 - Namespaces
 - Custom helpful auto completes